Welcome to the Bruns Lab – Sustainable Functional Polymers

 The Team

-Current group memebers come from Germany, UK, Switzerland, Italy, Poland, Portugal, Ukraine, Iran, and Honduras.
+Current group memebers come from Germany, UK, Italy, Australia, Turkey, Russia, Iran, India and China.

 Selected Publications